 X1.11.1 Two different levelness tolerances are defined in this test method.
-One is the RMS of the incremental 15-ft mean least squares fit slopes of each survey line and the other is the conformance of the elevation data to a plane.
-The former is to evaluate the slope relative to some externally specified amount, such as for pitches, ramps, etc. The latter is restricted to elevated floor slabs and tests that all surface elevations occur within reasonable limits of the mean.
+One is the RMS of the incremental 4.5-m mean least squares fit slopes of each survey line and the other is the conformance of the elevation data to a plane.
+The former is to evaluate the slope relative to some externally specified amount, such as for pitches, ramps, etc. The latter is restricted to elevated floor slabs, and tests that all surface elevations occur within reasonable limits of the mean.

 X2.
-COMPUTER PROGRAM FOR WAVINESS INDEX CALCULATIONS BASED ON E 14867
+COMPUTER PROGRAM FOR WAVINESS INDEX CALCULATIONS BASED ON TEST METHOD E 1486M7